ruijaulino/ruijaulino.github.io/_posts/2026-08-06-state_consist_scale.md

 generally does not.

-This gives a simple interpretation: **the relative leverage assigned to different future states is itself part of the optimal strategy.** Post-processing operations such as clipping, nonlinear transformations, or confidence-based scaling destroy this state-consistent scaling and reduce population Sharpe.
+This gives a simple interpretation: the relative leverage assigned to different future states is itself part of the optimal strategy.
+Post-processing operations such as clipping or nonlinear transformations destroy this state-consistent scaling and reduce sharpe.